 Life estates can provide effective means to create joint ownership of property, avoid probate and transfer property after death without incurring gift taxes.
 Parents commonly use them to bequeath a home to children while allowing them to continue living in the home for the duration of their lives.
 However, should it become desirable to remove someone from a life estate, it can be very difficult unless proper preparations are made in advance.
 Consider working with a financial advisor for estate planning.

 Life Estate Basics

 The remainderman also has to agree to any change in the person or persons named as remainderman.
-If there are more than one remainderman, as may be the case with a couple with multiple children, all the remaindermen would have to agree to removing or changing the names on the life estate.
+If there is more than one remainderman, as may be the case with a couple with multiple children, all the remaindermen would have to agree to remove or change the names on the life estate.